HD 61330

-HD 61330 (f Puppis) is a class B8IV (blue subgiant) star in the constellation Puppis.
+HD 61330 (f Puppis) is a binary star in the constellation Puppis.
 Its apparent magnitude is 4.53 and it is approximately 360 light years away based on parallax.

-It is a multiple star, with a secondary component C, with magnitude 6.07 in an 81-year orbit with eccentricity 0.64.
+The primary and secondary, with respective labels A and C, take 78 years to complete an orbit, with a considerable eccentricity of 0.655.
 Another closer component, B, has been reported at 6.1 magnitude and 0.1" separation, but subsequent observers have repeatedly failed to confirm it.